 Read this recent ISDA In-Depth article about the Council and its work.

 The Indiana State Department of Agriculture and ILRC believe the model agricultural zoning ordinances are valuable to counties across the state as they make proactive decisions about land use.
 There are many different strategies to accommodate the land use needs of a community, and the best approach for each county is to tailor solutions to its unique characteristics.
-For more information please contact Amy Cornell.
+For more information please contact David Bausman.

 Since the ILRC finalized the recommendations for model agricultural zoning ordinances, several local governments have implemented these concepts.
 As the ILRC had hoped, these tools enable local government leaders to adapt the recommendations to their community needs.
 Click on the document below to see how ISDA has worked with the counties to advocate use of the model ordinance principles and advise on the legality of proposed regulations.